DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-26 Matthew Feedback.md

 	- The big chandeliers that hang from the ceiling are a really nice touch.
 	- The smaller hanging lights that are placed in various areas seem like a really good idea, too.
 They give the designers an extra opportunity to add some extra lighting to the space in other ways than adding a candle or another big chandelier.
 	- The entire block for the hanging light above the circular book cases looks so cool.
 It's also fire that you put candles on top of these.
 - I'm assuming the big white blocks lining the walls are paintings.
 If that's the case, I don't know how I didn't think of that as a possible prop idea.
-Nice job
+Nice job.
+	- I also like that you had varying shapes and sizes for these.
+	- Actually since we have multiple 2D artists on this team, I might lean into this idea a little more.
+-

 # Things that Can Change